cometsolar/zephyr-sdk-ada/README.md

 ### zephyr-sdk-ada-arm
 The container inherited from *zephyr-sdk-ada-base*.
-The Dockerfile build also makes the final build stage of toolchain for *arm* architecture in separate internal *zephyr-sdk-ada-build-arm* Docker stage based on *zephyr-sdk-ada-build-base*.
+The Dockerfile build also makes the final build stage of the toolchain for *arm* architecture in separate internal *zephyr-sdk-ada-build-arm* Docker stage based on *zephyr-sdk-ada-build-base*.

 ### zephyr-sdk-ada-riscv64
-Same as *zephyr-sdk-ada-arm* but for *riscv64* architecrure.
+Same as *zephyr-sdk-ada-arm* but for *riscv64* architecture.

-## Quick start
+## Quickstart
 Run Docker image.
 For example *arm* toolchain version

     docker run -it zephyrada/zephyr-sdk-ada-arm